Academic Program Review: Guidelines for Self-Study and Review Foci

-The self-study should provide information that reveals the program's efforts to develop and offer a high quality education for students through a curriculum that is relevant, rigorous, current, and coherent.
-Materials should be included that systematically examine the quality of the curriculum, instruction, and support services in helping students achieve intended learning outcomes.
-The self-study must include in some manner a review of program identified student outcomes and assessment/achievement of those outcomes.
-The self-study should include descriptions of faculty contributions to quality, including teaching, research, and outreach excellence.
+The self-study should detail the program's efforts to develop and offer a high-quality education for students through a curriculum that is relevant, rigorous, current, and coherent.
+The report may reference the department’s assessment plan or other materials that demonstrate that the department systematically examines the quality of the curriculum, instruction, and support services to enable students achieve intended learning outcomes.

 Specific examples of how a program addresses this criterion might include the following: